Britney's wedding snub: Sons to skip big day

 Britney Spears is set to marry Sam Asgahri today and two very significant people in her life won't be there to see it.

-Speaking to Page Six, Kevin Federline's attorney, Mark Vincent Kaplan confirmed the Gimme More singers son's, Sean Preston, 16, and Jayden James, 15 - who the singer shares with Federline - will not be attending their mother's wedding.
+Speaking to Page Six, Kevin Federline's attorney, Mark Vincent Kaplan confirmed the singer's sons, Sean Preston, 16, and Jayden James, 15 - who the singer shares with Federline - will not be attending their mother's wedding.

 While Kaplan did not confirm whether the boys received an invitation from Spears or made their own decision not to attend the nuptials, he said they felt "the focus of the day should be on Britney and Sam".
 Adding: "Kevin and the boys are happy for Britney and wish her and Sam all the best going forward."